mohamedsaif/OpenShift-On-Azure/README.md

 #### Stuck at 99%

-In my case, I missed to properly configuration the AAD permissions for the (Service Principal) account.
+In my case, I missed to properly configure the AAD permissions for the (Service Principal) account.

-Issue was resolved through granting the correct permission and retry the installtion.
+Issue was resolved through granting the correct permission and retry the installation.

 #### Azure Subscription Limits